 Cost savings

 You don’t have to buy physical hardware every time you want to upgrade.
-As your computing infrastructure is provided on a subscription basis, your vendor is the one responsible for infrastructure management.
+Since your computing infrastructure is provided on a subscription basis, the responsibility for managing the infrastructure falls to your vendor.

 Reliability